Urban Heat Island Mapping Campaign

 Charlottesville participated in the 2021 NIHHIS-CAPA Urban Heat Island Mapping Campaign, a nationwide citizen-science based effort to collect local data on temperatures and humidity levels across the city.
 How urban environments and neighborhoods are built affects the amount of heat absorbed and retained, which can increase or reduce the impact of extreme heat events.
 Increases in extreme heat are one of the top projected impacts Charlottesville will experience from climate change.

-2021 Data Collection Campaign is Complete!
+2021 Data Collection Campaign Results

 Due to a favorably-timed heat wave and availability of ~30 volunteers (data collectors plus backups), Charlottesville's 2021 data collection was successfully completed on August 24, 2021.

-Updates to share the data results will be announced when available; please sign up for the 'Climate Action' News Flash alerts on the City's Notify Me webpage for future notifications.
+Future updates will be announced when available; please sign up for the 'Climate Action' News Flash alerts on the City's Notify Me webpage for future notifications.

 This mapping project aims to: